Producers – San Fu Maltha & Brian Yuzna. Production Company – Komodo Films.

 Peeper has a certain succinctness, all based around an ironic reversal twist and a gory punchline.
 But again the piece feels abrupt and unsatisfying.

 The standout episode of the show is Dara from The Mo Brothers, the unrelated Timo Tjahjanto and Kimo Stamboel.
 The Mo Brothers used this as a dry run for their later film Macabre (2009).
 This was a hit and The Mo Brothers went on to make Killers (2014) about a friendship between two serial killers and the action film Headshot (2016).
-On his own, Timo Tjahjanto has contributed episodes to two other horror anthologies – the completely wild L is for Libido segment of The ABCs of Death and the Safe Haven episode of V/H/S/2 (2013), followed by the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action film The Night Comes for Us (2018).
+On his own, Timo Tjahjanto has contributed episodes to other horror anthologies – the completely wild L is for Libido segment of The ABCs of Death, the Safe Haven episode of V/H/S/2 (2013) and The Subject segment of V/H/S/94 (2021), followed by the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action film The Night Comes for Us (2018).
 Kimo Stamboel later solo directed the horror films DreadOut (2019) and The Queen of Black Magic (2019).
 Dara had actually screened as a completed film in 2007 prior to being compiled in Takut.

 The plots of Dara and Macabre differ substantially – here Shareefa Daanish is luring different suitors to her home and then killing them to serve up in her restaurant, whereas in Macabre the explanation of her running a restaurant has been dropped and she now lures people to her house and carves them up for occult rituals that create immortality.
 Both films feature Shareefa Daanish as Dara and go to extremes in terms of sadism, torture and gore.